Modelling top-quark decays in $t\bar{t}t\bar{t}$ production at the LHC: Description of the Calculation

 In the case of fixed-order NLO QCD predictions, following the $\rm NWA_{exp}$ approach, higher-order QCD corrections are consistently included in both the production and decay stages of the $pp \to t\bar{t}t\bar{t} + X$ process.
 Furthermore, spin correlations at the NLO level are preserved throughout the calculation.
 On the other hand, in the ${\rm NWA}_{\rm LOdec}$ results only LO top-quark decays are present and therefore only LO spin correlations are considered.
 Finally, although in the parton-shower based predictions the higher-order QCD corrections in top-quark decays are approximately taken into account, formally spin correlations are only LO accurate.
 Since the kinematics of the top-quark decay products are influenced by spin correlations, it is important to investigate the effects of higher-order corrections in the decays and to examine precisely to what extent parton showers can mimic these effects in order to fully understand the obtained results.

 Another difference concerns the choice of the scale setting used for $\mu_R$ and $\mu_F$.
 In the fixed-order approach, we define the dynamical scale setting via Eq.~\eqref{eq: ET definition}, where the additional light jet from the real emission part of the NLO calculation, if present, is excluded from the sum.
-Furthermore, the top-quark momenta are reconstructed from the momenta of the top-quark decay products, which are generated in the fiducial phase-space regions.
-In contrast, the scale setting defined in Eq.~\eqref{eq: ET NLO+PS}, used in both parton-shower based computations, includes the additional light jet and uses the on-shell top-quark momenta.
+In contrast, the scale setting defined in Eq.~\eqref{eq: ET NLO+PS}, used in both parton-shower based computations, includes the additional light jet.
+We note here that it is not possible to achieve one-to-one correspondence in the scale setting between the fixed-order and parton-shower based predictions.
+In the former case, the scale setting is based on the observed final states (leptons and jets), where the momenta of the top and anti-top quarks are reconstructed from their decay products in the fiducial phase-space regions.
+In the latter case, the scale setting is based solely on the stable top quarks and extra jet.
+Unlike the fixed-order case, this additional jet can only come from the production stage of the process.
+Thus, different scaling settings can be considered as part of the systematic uncertainties.

 A further distinction comes from the fact that the fixed-order NLO calculations depend on the chosen values of the $t$-quark and $W$-boson widths, as seen in Eq.~\eqref{eq: NWA exp xsec} and Eq.~\eqref{eq: NWA W}.
 The cross section for the parton-shower matched calculations, is instead given in terms of the production cross section times the corresponding branching ratios